WelbornGroup/Documentation/Polymers/solvate-polymer.md

 Let's assume for our `50x50x50` box we will need `11,000` water molecules ***you need to change this number to what you calculate***.

+I prefer to do this in Tinker8 on my local machine, so the commands here are in Tinker8.
+For information on these commands in Tinker9, look into [running-tinker9-basics.md](./running-tinker9-basics.md)

 Now in your directory with your TinkerXYZ polymer file, open a terminal and run `/Tinker/xyzedit water.xyz` and name the parameter file when prompted `beta_glucose_params.prm`.

 You should see the pop-up menu for `xyzedit`, read through the various ways this tool can be used to manipulate your structure file.
 (Note: different versions of tinker may have different numbering for the commands in `xyzedit`).